raman325/ha-zoom-automation/README.md

 - `Presenting`
 - `On_Phone_Call`

-All other stauses will cause the binary sensor to be `off`, or `Disconnected`.
+All other statuses will cause the binary sensor to be `off`, or `Disconnected`.
 If you'd like to change this behavior, you can update which statuses are used to determine when the binary sensor is `on` by using the Options config flow as follows:

 1. Navigate to "Configuration" -> "Integrations" and look for the Zoom card
 2. Click the "Options" link on the card